FARMINGTON RIVER RAIL TRAIL:

 & 202 in

 The Farmington River Rail Trail is a paved spur trail off the Farmington Canal Heritage Trail; Northern Section .
 It follows the abandoned Central New England Railroad line, formally the Connecticut Western RR (1868) from Farmington to Simsbury, where it loops back into the Farmington Canal Heritage Trail North .
 This trail is currently divided into two complete sections.
 The paved southern section runs from Farmington to Canton, while the stone-dust/paved northern section in Simsbury travels through Stratton Brook Park.
 A signed on-road route connects the two sections.
 For more information See; FARMINGTON CANAL HERITAGE TRAIL .

-The Meadow Road Trail travels alongside Meadow Rd and Red Oak Hill Rd for 1.7 miles and connects to the start of both the Farmington Canal Heritage Trail Northern Section and Farmington River Trail South.
+The Meadow Road Trail travels alongside Meadow Rd and Red Oak Hill Rd for 1.7 miles and connects to both the Farmington Canal Heritage Trail Northern Section and Farmington River Trail South.
 There are three parking areas along the Meadow Road Trail, one just 0.4 miles shy of the Farmington Canal Heritage Trail and Farmington River Trail.